ITM Reports - Compliance Check

 Answer: All ITM reports and associated inspections are retained in the system indefinitely and can be accessed through the ITM Reports list or Inspection History for the occupancy.
 Use date range filters to locate historical records efficiently.

 Answer: Yes, if the initial Compliance Check reveals the deficiency was not fully corrected or new issues are discovered, you can schedule additional Compliance Check inspections.
+These will be tracked as Reinspection 1, Reinspection 2, etc. in the Compliance Check # column.
 Document the reason for the follow-up in your inspection notes.

 • Related Articles